-The regional effort to provide broadband internet access to every household, along with the devices and training necessary to take full advantage of the resources that can be found on the internet, has been powered largely by national internet service providers and large institutions such as school districts and regional libraries.
-As useful as that has been, there are numerous gaps throughout the metro area in broadband coverage, device availability and training that are not being met and seem unlikely to be met within the structure and operational mandates of those large organizations.
+The regional effort to provide broadband internet access to every household, along with the devices and training necessary to take full advantage of the resources that can be found on the internet, has been powered largely by large institutions such as school districts and libraries.
+These anchor institutions could play a larger role.
+Many community organizations could supplement the work that schools and libraries perform and combine computer and internet services with other critical supports being offered to clients.